geosensing/autosense/README.md

 ## AutoSense: Automated Street Condition Assessment

 AutoSense is an automated system for assessing street conditions at scale using geospatial data, street-level imagery, and computer vision.
+It builds on [Streetsense](https://github.com/geosensing/streetsense).
 The system works by:

 1. Randomly sampling street locations from OpenStreetMap (OSM)
 2. Fetching street-level imagery from Google Street View API
 3. Analyzing the imagery using Google Cloud Vision API to assess street conditions

-This tool enables urban planners, transportation departments, and researchers to efficiently evaluate road infrastructure quality without extensive manual fieldwork.
+This tool enables urban planners, transportation departments, and researchers to evaluate road infrastructure quality efficiently without extensive manual fieldwork.

 ## Features